 The Physical Activity Guidelines recommend that children and adolescents ages 6-17 receive 60 minutes or more of moderate to vigorous physical activity each day.
 Unfortunately, nearly 80% of adolescents aren’t getting enough aerobic exercise to meet these guidelines.

-However, encouraging kids to meet them can help promote a healthy weight and reduce the risk of many chronic diseases.
-Being physically active will help boost your kids’ confidence, energy level and help with social and emotional development.
+However, encouraging kids to meet them can help promote a healthy weight and build a strong foundation for an active lifestyle.
+Being physically active will help reduce the risk of many chronic diseases and boost your kids’ confidence, energy level and help with social and emotional development.